binarioassembler/nvim-config/README.md

               string.find(entry.completion_item.documentation, '^rgb%((%d+), (%d+), (%d+)')
 		  local color

-          if r and g and b then
-			color = string.format('%02x', r) .. string.format('%02x', g) .. string.format('%02x', b)
+		  -- The next conditional is for the new tailwindcss version. if r and g and b then color = string.format('%02x', r) .. string.format('%02x', g) .. string.format('%02x', b) else
-		  else